tc39/proposal-temporal/docs/duration.md

 If `other` is larger than `duration` and the subtraction would result in a negative duration, the method will throw a `RangeError`.

-In order to be valid, the resulting duration must not have any negative fields.
+In order to be valid, the resulting duration must not have fields with mixed signs.
-However, it's possible to have one or more of the fields be negative while the overall duration is still positive.
+However, before the result is balanced, it's possible that the intermediate result will have one or more negative fields while the overall duration is positive, or vice versa.
 For example, "4 hours and 15 minutes" minus "2 hours and 30 minutes" results in "2 hours and &minus;15 minutes".
-The `disambiguation` option tells what to do in this case.
+The `disambiguation` argument tells what to do in this case:
+- In `constrain` mode (the default), subtractions that result in a value too large to be represented in a Number are capped at `Number.MAX_VALUE`, or `-Number.MAX_VALUE` if out of range in the other direction.
-- In `balanceConstrain` mode (the default), negative fields are balanced with the next highest field so that none of the fields are negative in the result.
+  Subtractions resulting in mixed-sign fields will balance those fields with the next-highest field so that all the fields of the result have the same sign.
-  If this is not possible, a `RangeError` is thrown.
+- In `balance` mode, if any subtraction results in a value too large to be represented in a Number, a `RangeError` is thrown.
-- In `balance` mode, all fields are balanced with the next highest field, no matter if they are negative or not.
+  As well, all fields are balanced with the next highest field, no matter if they have mixed signs or not.
+- In `reject` mode, if any subtraction results in a value too large to be represented in a Number, a `RangeError` is thrown.
+  Otherwise this is the same as `constrain`.

 For usage examples and a more complete explanation of how balancing works and why it is necessary, especially for subtracting `Temporal.Duration`, see [Duration balancing](./balancing.md#duration-arithmetic).

+Subtracting a negative duration is equivalent to adding the absolute value of that duration.

 Usage example:
 ```javascript